gtamilse/ansible-lab/Automating_Network_Operatingv1.1.md

 ```
 ### Conclusion

-- Roles expect certian folders like tasks/vars and templates.
+- Roles expect certain folders like tasks/vars and templates.
 - Irrespective of roles, the file structure is the same
 - Ansible Roles can be utilized to generate config small or big
 - Leverage module to load configuration onto to devices